xiphonics/picoTracker/usermanual/advance-edition/content/pages/tipstricks.md

 ## Breakz !

 ### Loop choppin' with commands

+{% callout type=note %}
+This tip was written before the picoTracker (both pico and Advance) had the dedicated Slicer feature added, but is kept here in case its useful for future readers to make use of this technique for other purposes.
+{% endcallout %}

 Loop chopping is really easy in picoTracker through the `POF` command.
 POF sees the whole sample as 256 chunks of the same length.
 It allows to put the current playback head to the beginning of any of those chunks.
 To get it, we'll take a really simple drum loop sample going like this: